RevatiGaikwad30/PortfolioProject-/README.md

    This table contains data about Premium members means those members who had been taken subscription of Master Food.

    I have explored this data through different queries.

+# Covid 19 Data Exploration -
+In this project i have explored global covid 19 data.